13 Clean Eating School Lunches For Kids

 This fun but messy twist on “ants on a log” will have your kids loving their lunch.
 The best part is, they can make it themselves- one less thing on your To-Do list!
 Just be sure to suggest they also pack a few extra napkins… or a wet wipe or two.

-The Chewy Muesli bars is more a super food bar than a lunch bar which makes it just perfect for the kids.
+The chewy granola bar is more a super food bar than a lunch bar which makes it just perfect for the kids.
 It’s a yummy high-protein bar that will fill them up really nicely.

 Baked Ziti Cupcakes